5.3.1 Non-agency Payments

 - How is a non-cash payment valued?

-- Was the payment intended to be in lieu of child support?
+- Was the payment intended to be in lieu of child support payment or carer debt?

 - Election to have a percentage (less than 100%) of a non-agency payment made to a third party credited each month